apelonero-GladstoneInstitutes/PSFP-Bioinformatics---Seurat-Example/README.md

 ## Course Intro

 Today's workshop is to get you up to speed with a full start-to-finish workflow for scRNA-seq data analysis.
-Don't worry about retaining all of this information in great detail - my aim is to simply make you aware of the various steps involved in an experiment like this so that you can refer back to thsi document at a later date and have a rough idea of what's going on/where you should start.
+Don't worry about retaining all of this information in great detail - my aim is to simply make you aware of the various steps involved in an experiment like this so that you can refer back to this document at a later date and have a rough idea of what's going on/where you should start.

 I highly encourage you to take notes directly on this document so that you have an annotated resource sheet when you need it!